villekf/OMEGA-doc/docs/source/installation.rst

 Anisotropic diffusion MRP prior when using either implementation 1 or 4 does not work on Octave.
 A warning is produced if AD-MRP prior is used.

+Python
+^^^^^^

+Ignore this section if you intend to only use Octave or MATLAB.

+You need to have Python installed.
+Any version from 3.6 and up should work, though most likely earlier versions work also.
+Note that Python 3.12 hasn't been tested!
+You should install Python using your the package manager of your distro, e.g. ``sudo apt install python``, though often some version should be preinstalled.

+There are two ways you can install OMEGA itself for Python: through pip or manually.

+pip install
+***********

+If using pip, simply use ``pip install omegatomo``.
+Note that examples are not included in this case and prebuilt library files are included.

+Furthermore, if you want to use the custom algorithm reconstruction, you'll need ``pyopencl`` and/or ``cupy`` and ``torch`` packages installed.

+Manual install
+**************

+You'll need to add ``/path/to/OMEGA/source/Python`` to PYTHONPATH.
+The only required package is NumPy (``numpy``). ``scikit-image`` is required if you use extended FOV or binning.
+``pymatreader`` is required in order to load mat-files, this is mainly for precomputed data, such as example data used by OMEGA examples. ``SimpleITK`` is required to load MetaImage-files, this is mainly for PET such as GATE attenuation images. ``arrayfire`` is highly recommended, as it allows to display device info.

+Furthermore, if you want to use the custom algorithm reconstruction, you'll need ``arrayfire`` and ``pyopencl`` or ``cupy`` and ``torch``.
+All packages can be installed through ``pip`` or ``conda``.

+Note that with ``pymatreader``, you can load measurement data from mat-files, which is useful when running the examples as many of them utilize the precomputed mat-files.
+MATLAB and/or Octave is NOT required.
+The benefit of using ``pymatreader`` instead of SciPy is that ``pymatreader`` supports both v7 and v7.3 mat-files.
+SciPy only supports v7 mat-files.

+Other notes
+***********

+If you want to load ROOT data, you'll need to make sure that PyROOT is in PYTHONPATH.

+If you want to compute your own algorithms with OpenCL using Arrayfire, take into account this issue: https://github.com/arrayfire/arrayfire-python/issues/265 and this as well if you use CUDA device: https://github.com/arrayfire/arrayfire-python/issues/267

 C++ Compiler
 ^^^^^^^^^^^^